satishgunjal/Project-Details/README.md

 ## Chatbot - For Insurance Company
 - Client- The National Health Insurance Company, Daman
 - Dynamic bot developed using Eudata, Google Dialogflow Symantec engine for natural and rich conversational experience, powered by machine learning and AI
-- Bot is published on Facebbok and comany website
+- Bot is published on Facebook and comany website
 - Tech stack: Eudata, Node.js

 ## MiniCRM